GabrielNat1/RPG-Eldoria/docs/eldoria-benchmark.md

 > 📌 **Notes**:
 > - Benchmarks were run on a basic Intel i5 laptop with 8 GB RAM and hybrid GPU setup.
-> - Even low-end systems will benefit from GPU offloading with Pygame-CE + SDL2.
+> - Even low-end systems benefit significantly from GPU offloading with Pygame-CE + SDL2.
-> - Full support will be available in version **2.0.0**.
+> - This configuration is now the default as of version **2.1.0**.

 ---

-🎯 **Conclusion**: By adopting Pygame-CE with SDL2, Eldoria will run even better on modest hardware — achieving smoother gameplay, richer effects, and lower CPU usage while keeping the game's lightweight nature intact.
+🎯 **Conclusion**: With Pygame-CE and SDL2 now fully integrated, Eldoria delivers smoother gameplay, richer effects, and better performance across a broad range of hardware — all while maintaining its lightweight and accessible nature.